mmourafiq/polyaxon-events/README.md

 # polyaxon-events

-Polyaxon Kubernetes events monitor and publisher
+Kubernetes events monitor and publisher for Polyaxon.
+This is a small container to launch inside the Kubernetes cluster that will publish errors and warnings for more visibility.